kiranma72/abdm-docs/content/1-basics/Working_with_ABDM_APIs.md

 We recommend using a combination of Postman & webhook to quickly understand ABDM APIs.
 Use your postman collection and ensure your async callbacks are working in sandbox

 1. Go to https://webhook.site
-2. Copy your unique URL shown on the page
+2. Copy your unique URL (which would be your callback url) shown on the page
 3. [Register it with ABDM Gateway](#registering-your-callback-url).
 Ensure you get a Response: 200
 4. [Link a HIP / HIU ID of your choice to your client id](#linking-the-hips--hius-id-for-a-client-id).
 Ensure you get a Response: 200
 5. Create a Sandbox ABHA address at [https://phrsbx.abdm.gov.in](https://phrsbx.abdm.gov.in)
 4. Call an async Gateway API like /v0.5/users/auth/fetch-modes with the @sbx ABHA address
-5. Verify you get a callback at your webhook site.
+5. Verify you get a callback (like /v0.5/users/auth/on-fetch-modes) at your webhook site.
 It should look like the image below

 ![webhook-site](/abdm-docs/img/webhook-site-demo.png)

+## Sample User Experience for Callback

+{{< gallery dir="1-basics/callbackUrl_with_webhook">}}